-One of the most common requests I’ve received in my work in public relations is, “how do we connect our public relations efforts to business results?”.
-This question – and its many variations – is a disguise for a much simpler question: How does PR help me make money / not get fired?
+One of the most common requests we see in our work in public relations is, “how do we connect our public relations efforts to business results?”
+This question – and its many variations – is a disguise for a much simpler question: How does PR help me make money?

 Public relations is a tool for building awareness and trust.
 Those are our primary outcomes.
-When public relations works well, people know our company, our products, our services, and positively associate with them.
+When public relations works well, people know our company, our products and our services, and positively associate with them.

-The analogy I often use is that we help bring people to the front door of the shop.
+PR helps bring people to the front door of the shop.
 If the door is locked, we can’t fix that.
-If the sales person is on their break or called in sick, we can’t fix that.

 We use digital marketing tools in public relations to assess the quantitative impact of PR activity.
 We look at impressions, unique monthly visitors, website traffic, social media engagements, website form submissions, organic search keywords – every form of quantitative data available to us.
 There’s nothing wrong with quantitative data, especially if you want to answer the question, “what happened?”.

 What’s wrong with this approach is that we try to force quantitative analysis to answer qualitative questions.
 We try to force answers which tell us what happened to also explain to us why.

 No amount of quantitative data will ever answer the qualitative question, “Why?“.

 - Why did the consumer make a specific choice?